AdobeDocs/marketo-developer.pt-BR/help/mobile/ionic.md

 - Retorno de Chamada com Êxito : função a ser executada se a estrutura do Marketo for inicializada com êxito.
 - Retorno de Chamada de Falha : função a ser executada se a estrutura do Marketo falhar ao inicializar.
-- ID do MUNCHKIN : ID do Munchkin recebida do Marketo no momento do registro.
+- MUNCHKIN ID : Munchkin ID recebida do Marketo no momento do registro.
 - CHAVE SECRETA : chave secreta recebida do Marketo no momento do registro.

 ### Inicializar notificação por push do Marketo